NEW Bachelor of Engineering in Biomedical Electronics SE727

 What follow-on study opportunities are available?

-Graduates are elligble to proceed to the Bachelor of Engineering (Honours) in Biomedical Electronics (NFQ Level 8) year 4.
+Graduates are elligble to progress to Biomedical Electronic (NFQ Level 8) Year 4.

 What will I be able to do when I finish the course?